-How Much Does It Cost To Have Wisdom Teeth Extracted?
+How Much Does It Cost To Have Wisdom Teeth Removed in Brisbane?

 It depends on how difficult they are to remove and whether you choose to have them removed under local anaesthetic at a general dentist i.e Method Dental, or under general anaesthetic with an Oral Maxillo-facial Surgeon.

-You can visit our Fees & Payment Plans page for more information but in general, the fees for removing all four wisdom teeth vary from around $800 up to $1,200 at Method Dental.
+You can visit our Fees & Payment Plans page for more information but in general, the fees for removing all four wisdom teeth vary from around $800 up to $1,200 at Method Dental, in Grange, Brisbane.